notiz-dev/nestjs-prisma/README.md

 ## PrismaClientExceptionFilter

-`nestjs-prisma` provides an `PrismaClientExceptionFilter` to catch unhandled [PrismaClientKnownRequestError](https://www.prisma.io/docs/reference/api-reference/error-reference#prisma-client-query-engine) and returning different status codes instead of `500 Internal server error`.
+`nestjs-prisma` provides a `PrismaClientExceptionFilter` to catch unhandled [PrismaClientKnownRequestError](https://www.prisma.io/docs/reference/api-reference/error-reference#prisma-client-query-engine) and returns different status codes instead of `500 Internal server error`.

 To use the filter you have the following two options.